TMO UK Associate Editor Charlotte Henry (#3) - TMO Background Mode Interview - The Mac Observer

 Charlotte Henry is a London-based technical journalist.
 A self described media junkie, she writes about Apple – and now for the Mac Observer as well as our UK Associate Editor.
 She has also written for City A.M.
 (London’s daily business tabloid,) Computer Business Review, the Independent on Sunday and CapX.
-Her new book is: Not Buying It .
+Her new book is: Not Buying It.

 In this special holiday edition of BGM, Charlotte and I chat about our favorite Christmas movies and what makes them so great for us.
 There are also some honorable mentions.
 We finish with a diagnosis of Apple TV+ The Morning Show.